open-austin/indigent-defense-stats/README.md

 Note: Again, you'll need to activate venv _every time you want to work in the codebase_.

+If the above doesn't work, try these instructions for creating and activating a virtual environment:
+1. Navigate to your project directory: cd [insert file path]
+2. Create a virtual environenment: python -m venv venv
+3. Activate the virtual environment: .\venv\Scripts\activate.bat

 ### Install python dependencies

 Using `pip`, install the project dependencies.